superbagel9079/G16Arch/README.md

 # Arch Linux on Asus Zephyrus G16 (GU605MI)

-## Target Audience
+> [!NOTE]

-Users who want a secure, maintainable Arch Linux installation with enterprise-grade encryption and modern boot technologies.
+> **Target Audience**: This guide is designed for users who want a secure, maintainable Arch Linux installation with enterprise-grade encryption and modern boot technologies.

-## Hardware Reference
+> [!TIP]

-Primary guide is optimized for ASUS ROG Zephyrus G16 (GU605MI) but adaptable to other UEFI systems.
+> **Hardware Reference**: While optimized for the ASUS ROG Zephyrus G16 (GU605MI), this guide is adaptable to other UEFI systems with appropriate modifications to partition sizes, driver selections, and hardware-specific configurations.

-## Warning
+> [!WARNING]

-Always backup your data before following any installation guide.
-Verify all commands and paths before execution.
+> **Data Safety**: Always backup your data before following any installation guide.
+Verify all commands and device paths before execution to avoid irreversible data loss.

-## Documentation Status
+> [!IMPORTANT]

-Actively maintained and updated for Arch Linux rolling release.
+> **Documentation Status**: Actively maintained and updated for Arch Linux rolling release.
+Last verified: 2025-01-14.

 ## Table of Contents